VimsRocz/IMU/README.md

     --truth-file STATE_X001.txt --output results
 ```

+By default only the fused estimate and truth are plotted.
+Pass
-Pass `--fused-only` to hide the IMU and GNSS measurements so only the fused
-trajectory and truth are shown.
-When truth data is provided the title now always
+`--show-measurements` to include the raw IMU and GNSS curves.
+When truth data is
-reads **Fused vs. Truth**.
-Legends are consolidated below the figure and the
+provided the title always reads **Fused vs. Truth**.
+Legends are consolidated
-truth acceleration curves are omitted when unavailable.
+below the figure and the truth acceleration curves are omitted when
+unavailable.

 ### Output

 * `<tag>_task6_<frame>_overlay_truth.pdf` – fused output vs reference
-* `<tag>_task6_<frame>_overlay_fused_truth.pdf` – when `--fused-only` is used
+* `<tag>_task6_<frame>_overlay_measurements.pdf` – when `--show-measurements` is used

 ## Task 7: Evaluation of Filter Results